heli-automotive/distri_tests/README.md

     As what I said at the ALS meeting(June 2018, Tokyo), in a sense, Fuego is similar to Yocto, because both of them know:
-    - where is the sourcecode(tarball or giturl)
+    - where is the sourcecode(tarball or gitrepo)
-    - how to build
+    - how to build and maketar
     - what artifacts should be added/deployed to the final distro/targets

     Now, I think we can develop those tests(Functinal/Benchmark) outside upstream